jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

 Assuming that `toSlackForm()` returns a slack form for which the basic solution is feasible, `simplex()` either reports that a linear program is unbounded, or it terminates with a feasible solution in at most `C(n + m, m)` iterations.

 ### Duality
 Given a linear program in which the objective is to maximize, we shall describe how to formulate a __dual__ linear program in which the objective is to minimize and whose optimal value is identical to that of the original linear program.
-When refer-ring to dual linear programs, we call the original linear program the __primal__.
+When referring to dual linear programs, we call the original linear program the __primal__.

 Given a primal linear program in standard form, as in __(`*`)__, __(`**`)__ , __(`***`)__ , we define the dual linear program as: